-If your bedroom is too hot, you’re tossing and turning all night and waking up in a puddle of sweat.
-Too cold, and shivering prevents you from achieving deep, restful sleep.
+If your bedroom is too hot, you’re tossing and turning all night, waking up in a puddle of sweat.
+Too cold and shivering prevents you from achieving deep, restful sleep.

-The body expends lots of energy trying to reach an ideal temperature, so by helping it get there you can prevent those restless, exhausting nights.
+The body expends lots of energy trying to reach an ideal temperature.
+By helping it get there, you can prevent those restless, exhausting nights.

 Ideal Sleeping Temperatures

 Everyone has a preference when it comes to temperature, so you should stick with whatever heat level gives you the most restful sleep.
 But the general rule of thumb for sleep hygiene is to opt for cooler temperatures over warmer, typically somewhere between 60-67°F.